Effective January 23rd, 2017

 By agreeing to these Terms, you agree to resolve any and all disputes with Indiegogo as follows:

 Initial Dispute Resolution: Most disputes can be resolved without resort to litigation.
-You can reach Indiegogo's support department at support@Indiegogo.com.
-Except for intellectual property and small claims court claims, the parties agree to use their best efforts to settle any dispute, claim, question, or disagreement directly through consultation with the Indiegogo support department, and good faith negotiations shall be a condition to either party initiating a lawsuit or arbitration.
+Except for intellectual property and small claims court claims, the parties agree to use their best efforts to settle any dispute, claim, question, or disagreement directly through consultation with the Indiegogo support department email@example.com and good faith negotiations shall be a condition to either party initiating a lawsuit or arbitration.

-To the extent the filing fee for the arbitration exceeds the cost of filing a lawsuit, Indiegogo will pay the additional cost.
-If the arbitrator finds the arbitration to be non-frivolous, Indiegogo will pay the fees invoiced by JAMS, including filing fees and arbitrator and hearing expenses.
+Fees.
+To the extent the filing fee for the arbitration exceeds the cost of filing a lawsuit, Indiegogo will pay the additional cost of the filing fee.
+If the arbitrator finds the arbitration to be non-frivolous, Indiegogo will pay the fees invoiced by AAA, including filing fees and arbitrator and hearing expenses.
 You are responsible for your own attorneys' fees unless the arbitration rules and/or applicable law provide otherwise.

+Venue.
 If you are a resident of the United States, arbitration may take place in the county where you reside at the time of filing.
 For individuals residing outside the United States, arbitration shall be initiated in the State of California, United States of America, and you and Indiegogo agree to submit to the personal jurisdiction of any federal or state court in San Francisco County, California in order to compel arbitration, to stay proceedings pending arbitration, or to confirm, modify, vacate, or enter judgment on the award entered by the arbitrator.
+Subject to and without waiver of the arbitration provisions above, you agree that any judicial proceedings (other than small claims actions in consumer cases) will be brought in and you hereby consent to the exclusive jurisdiction and venue in the state courts in the City and County of San Francisco, California, or federal court for the Northern District of California.

 Exception: Litigation of Intellectual Property and Small Claims Court Claims: Notwithstanding the parties' decision to resolve all disputes through arbitration, either party may bring enforcement actions, validity determinations or claims arising from or relating to theft, piracy or unauthorized use of intellectual property in state or federal court or in the U.S. Patent and Trademark Office to protect its intellectual property rights ("intellectual property rights" means patents, copyrights, moral rights, trademarks, and trade secrets, but not privacy or publicity rights).
 Either party may also seek relief in a small claims court for disputes or claims within the scope of that court's jurisdiction.